tungndtt/livesen-map/README.md

 To simplify the process of running the application locally, Docker can be utilized.
 Ensure Docker is installed on your machine by following the instructions provided in the [installation guide](https://docs.docker.com/get-docker/)

 After installation, proceed to configure the server configuration file backend.json and the client configuration file frontend.conf, both located in the [.docker](./.docker) (navigate to [Configuaration](#Configuration) for details on component configurations).
 These configurations will be mounted into the container and utilized for server and client initialization.
-Additionally, the data folders used by server services will be mounted into the `./.docker/data` folder, enabling accessibility and configurability
+Additionally, the data folders used by server services will be mounted into the `./.docker/public_data` and `./.docker/private_data` folders, enabling accessibility and configurability

 By default, the client fetches map tiles from [OpenStreetMap (OSM) public server](https://www.openstreetmap.org/).
 If you wish to localize OSM, uncomment the `livesen-osmap` config in [docker-compose.yml](docker-compose.yml), `REACT_APP_OSM_URL` in [frontend.conf](./.docker/frontend.conf) and endpoint `/osm/` in [proxy.conf](./.docker/proxy.conf)